dapr-sandbox/generator-dapr/src/templates/languages/javascript/README.md

 ## Deploy in Kubernetes

 To deploy this microservice to Kubernetes, you first need to containerize it.
-You can do this by building the docker images manually or you can use the Makefile included in the the generated project.

 ### Prerequisites